It goes without saying that organisational change is a stressful time for all levels of the business.

 One of the most commonly asked questions by our clients is “How can we keep performance from dipping and teams motivated during a transition?”.
 Ensuring your team stays engaged throughout the change process can be a tricky job.
 People look to their manager during transition to provide guidance, advice, information and support.
 So, here are some tips for managers about how to best look out for your team during a transition.

 - Listen: Spend time with people in your team, just listening to their concerns.
 People may be experiencing anger, frustration or feeling confused about how the changes will impact them.
 Some people may need to “let off steam”.
 Taking the time to listen to your employees helps them feel valued.
 In fact, one of the most important indicators of employee satisfaction is often whether they feel their managers listen to them and value their opinions.
-For more information on communication during a restructure, view our blog post here.

 - Get the facts: As the manager, it is important that you understand the facts around the restructure before communicating these to employees to ensure your messages are in line with that of the organisation.
 Some believe it is best to communicate all the facts as soon as they are available, whilst in other instances it may be better to use uncertainty to allay initial concerns – we discuss uncertainty in more detail here.
 Explain the business reasons for the change.
 The more your staff understand and accept the need for business change, the more likely they are to respond positively to the change process.
 Find out as much as you can about the process of the transition, timings, whether any employees will be retrenched and other key information.

 - Provide stability where you can: During the change process, managers are often pulled away from the day-to-day for internal meetings and constantly having their attention diverted.
 Making time for your regular weekly team meetings, regular email updates and one on one meetings with team members are all great ways of making sure your team feels supported and “in the know”.